Nem3sisX/piedpiper-socialspace/README.md

 Due to this Pandemic, Social Distancing would be prevalant in the near upcoming future.
 So we believe that there is a need for effective monitoring of social distancing and crowd control.
 Also, there appears to be a significant shift towards ML/Neural Net based approaches to harness computational horsepower for real world applications.

 ## 💡 Idea / Solution <a name = "idea"></a>
 A Social Distancing Alert System.
 This System uses existing IP cameras and CCTV cameras to detect if people are at a specific distance and adhere to social distancing or not.
 This system hence aims to enhances crowd control and monitoring for commercial enterprises in the interest of public health safety.
+This is aimed as a customer-enterprise duo application where both parties can ensure their safety in the coronavirus pandemic of 2020.

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
 - To be Updated soon!